 The work on this exhibition is based on the elaboration of the project “Designing Protest – Territories of Resistance” supervised by Prof. Dr. Carolin Höfler at the Köln International School of Design (KISD) of TH Köln.

-Pictures: Luisa Hoffmeister
+Photos: Luisa Hoffmeister